last updated August 2022

 iii. cooperate with and/or participate in prior consultation with any Supervisory Authority, where necessary and legally required, or

-iv. demonstrate compliance with Article 28 of GDPR.
+iv. demonstrate compliance with Article 28 of GDPR/ UK GDPR.

 b.
-Pendo shall maintain records sufficient to demonstrate its compliance with its obligations under this DPA and retain such records for a period of three (3) years after the termination of the Agreement.
+Pendo shall maintain records sufficient to demonstrate its compliance with its obligations under this DPA.

 c.
-Upon Customer’s written request, Pendo shall provide Customer with a confidential summary report of its external auditors to verify the adequacy of its security measures and other information necessary to demonstrate Pendo’s compliance with this DPA.
-The report will constitute Pendo’s Confidential Information under the Agreement.
+Upon Customer’s written request, Pendo shall provide Customer with a confidential summary report of its external auditors to verify the adequacy of its security measures and other information necessary to demonstrate Processor’s compliance with this Addendum.
+The report will constitute Pendo’s Confidential Information under the confidentiality provisions of the Agreement.

 d.
 In the event of a Personal Data Breach, Pendo shall without undue delay inform Customer of the Personal Data Breach and take necessary and reasonable action to remediate such violation.
 Additionally, Pendo shall, taking into account the nature of the Processing and the information available to Pendo, provide Customer with reasonable cooperation and assistance necessary for Customer to comply with its obligations under the Data Privacy Laws.
 Each party will reasonably assist the other party to mitigate any potential damages in connection with this Section.